 (Side note: I say 'at least' because this total is assuming that you are on the low end of the average credit card minimum payment and that your household only has one new car payment.)

 It's no wonder people can't save!
 Or feel that there's nothing left to give.
-People, on average, are paying $2,598 EVERY SINGLE MONTH just on DEBT!!!!
+Some people are paying $2,765+ EVERY SINGLE MONTH just on DEBT!!!!
 (I don't think there are enough capital letters in that last sentence to express how much this concerns me!!!)

 Now, I can only assume I know what you're thinking at this point.
 It's something like, "Annika, I get that people have a crazy amount of debt.
 Let's face it, I have a crazy amount of debt.
 But, how do I ever change that?
 Is there really another option?
 Are you actually suggesting that there's a life without a house payment?"